Best Dental Clinic In Bangalore Indiranagar | Best Dentist in Bangalore Indiranagar

 If a suspicious area is found, your dentist might take a biopsy for laboratory testing.
 The biopsy will be analyzed for cancer or any precancerous changes.

-In addition, there could be several blood tests, imaging tests – X-rays, MRIs, endoscopy taken in order to make an accurate diagnosis and prepare the best possible for your case.
+In addition, there could be several blood tests, imaging tests – X-rays, MRIs, endoscopy taken in order to make an accurate diagnosis and prepare the best possible dental treatment for your case.

 The oral cancer stages are indicated starting with I through IV.
 Stage I, indicates a smaller cancer, maybe confined to a certain specific area.
 Stage IV, indicates that the cancer has spread to other areas of the body and needs immediate attention.